Radek-Szczepanik/learn-me/README.md

 ## Getting Started

-- Clone the repository using the command `git clone https://github.com/Radek-Szczepanik/learn-me.git` and checkout the `master` branch.
+- Clone the repository using the command `git clone https://github.com/Radek-Szczepanik/learn-me.git` and checkout the `develop` branch.

 - Just download and type: dotnet run in console or click play in Visual Studio.